Things to Do in Madagascar in May

 Best Activities in May

-Andasibe-Mantadia National Park Lemur Tracking
+Andasibe-Mantadia National Park lemur trekking

-Tsingy de Bemaraha Rock Formations
+Tsingy de Bemaraha limestone formations exploration

-Avenue of the Baobabs Sunset Photography
+Avenue of the Baobabs photography and rural village experiences

 May Events & Festivals